super-advanced-r-fall-2019/shiny/README.md

 We will work up to writing the app below and we can add a few extra bells and whistles, time permitting.
 The solutions are also here, under "ultimate-test".
 No peeking!

-If you are looking for some additional examples check out Megsie's GitHub repo from a rad R-Ladies [here](https://github.com/mcsiple/shinysea).
+If you are looking for some additional examples check out Megsie's GitHub repo from a rad R-Ladies Shiny workshop [here](https://github.com/mcsiple/shinysea).

 ![](lecture/img/ultimate-test.png)